LorenzoAstengo/k8s-backup/README.md

 * serviceAccounts

 The script creates in the current path a folder called as the namespace, all backup files are generated in it.
 All resources are saved in yaml files, those contained in the configMaps are instead saved separately from each other in special folders.
-It also has a clean mode that **does not save** the cluster resource information in all generated files.
+It also has a clean mode that **does not save** the cluster resource information in all generated files and a cmyaml mode that saves configmaps as yaml files.